kaanboyacii/React_Projects/Realtime-Chat/README.md

 Real-Time Chat Application

-This project is a real-time chat application built using React.
+This project is a real-time chat application built using React and Firebase.
 Users can chat in real-time and receive notifications when new users log in or log out.
-The application uses the WebSocket protocol to provide real-time communication.
+The application uses Firebase Realtime Database and Authentication to provide real-time communication and user authentication.

 Installation

-   #### h4 başlığı Clone this project:
+#### Clone this project:

-    bash

 git clone https://github.com/kaanboyacii/React_Projects.git

-#### h4 başlığı Navigate to the cloned directory:
+#### Navigate to the cloned directory:

-sql

 cd real-time-chat

-#### h4 başlığı Install the necessary dependencies:
+#### Install the necessary dependencies:

 npm install

-#### h4 başlığı Start the application:
+#### Start the application:

-sql

     npm start